lawarner/aft/README.md

 #### Note that this project is in early stages.
 ##### Only first simple scenario written.
-##### base and core classes are still in flux and ui classes are still being designed.
+##### base and core classes are fairly stable and ui classes are still in flux.
+More commands and plugins are needed.

 AFT is a toolkit for automated testing.
 The core logic of defining and executing